 - 1 cup of cooked crab meat

 - Set vegetables aside and melt the other 3 tbsp of butter over medium low heat.
 Start adding in the flour a little at a time to make a roux.
 Cook for 3 minutes and start adding in the vermouth and stock slowly to prevent lumps.
 Then add in the milk and cream.
-Now add the Old Bay and pepper.
+Now add the Old Bay, pepper, celery, onion, and garlic.
 Bring to a boil and then turn down the heat to simmer for 30 minutes uncovered.

 - Add the crab and Franks Hot Sauce and simmer for an additional 5 minutes to incorporate the flavor.